ConradoDaRocha/ConradoDaRocha/README.md

 ## Hello, welcome!

-Developer currently studying web applications.
-Enthusiast of the best web & mobile development technologies.
+Currently studying systems analysis and development, enthusiast of the best web and mobile development technologies.

 <div>